 Preparation is key, and fending off these pesky illnesses is no different in that regard.

-So, how do you best prepare for cold and flu season/ Other than consuming lots of nutritious foods and moving your body regularly, there are a few ways in which you can better prepare- or prevent- a cold from getting the best of you this season.
+So, how do you best prepare for cold and flu season?
+Other than consuming lots of nutritious foods and moving your body regularly, there are a few ways in which you can better prepare- or prevent- a cold from getting the best of you this season.
+These are the best tea for cold.

 Polyphenols are a micronutrient found in many plant-based foods.
 They occur naturally and there are over 500 varieties that make up four main categories of polyphenols: